jody-martin/google-deployment-guide/cloudlauncher.md

 You should now receive a Snapt shop login page.
 ![](./img/browse.png)
-(Please note it may take a while for interface to initialize.
-If you receive a page not found, please wait a few minutes before trying again.)
+*(Please note it may take a while for interface to initialize.
+If you receive a page not found, please wait a few minutes before trying again.)*

 ## Snapt Web Interface
 If this is your first time deploying Aria, you will need to log onto shop and serialize your license.
 Log in with your shop username and password.
-If you do not have a username and password, follow the link https://shop.snap.net and create one.
 ![](./img/shop.png)
+*If you do not have a username and password, follow the link https://shop.snap.net and create one.
+Instructions [below](#new)*

 After succesful log on you will be prompted with your "Snapt UI" login page.
 ![](./img/login.png)

 Great!
 You have 1 Aria node running on GCP.

-## Creating a trial account
+<a name="new"></a>## Creating a trial account
 If you do not have a license, you may register a new account by clicking "Create an account".
 You will be prompted for you email address and will need to check your inbox for further instructions.
 ![](./img/trial.png)